There is a moment in our life when we decide to take direct action; to make a zine, to write a book, to create art, to organize a collective, etc.

 Accept ideas as they are, whether they are seemingly stupid at first.
 The goal is to gather as many ideas from everyone as possible, and to distill them after as a group, agreeing collectively on what would add value to project and/or to the people.

-Use social praise, public recognition, and non-monetary (duh) privileges to reinforce cooperation among the team.
+Use social praise and public recognition to reinforce cooperation among the team.
 Prompt feedback is always appreciated when recognizing group and individual performance.

 Practice what they preach, even when under pressure

-The success of any operation does not, unfortunately, stem from complacency, unless that particular operation is Don’t Go To Work Today, and even that is stressful (no solidarity among laborers could destabilize them and threaten their income).
-It’s definitely hard to maintain composure when under pressure, but if there has been a good relationship among you and your peers, stress can be alleviated by the fact that you can trust yourself and your comrades that everyone will do their part.
+The success of any operation does not, unfortunately, stem from complacency,1.
+It’s definitely hard to maintain composure when under pressure, but if there has been a good relationship among you and your peers, stress can be alleviated by the fact that you can trust yourself and your comrades that everyone will do their part2.

 No. Not even in the face of Armageddon.
 Never compromise.